brucemack/w1tkz/mtr2000/README.md

 | Black  | B-29        | UNKNOWN                     |  None    |

 NOTES:
-* The MTR2000 asserts +5V on green wire (DB9F pin 6) for COS.
+* The MTR2000 asserts +5V on the green wire (DB9F pin 6) for COS.
 * The red wire (DB9F pin 3) must be pulled to ground to activate the MTR2000 PTT.
-* Pins 2 and 5 above have DC blocking capacitors with + side facing the MTR2000
-inside of the DB9F.
+* Audio pins 2 and 5 above have DC blocking capacitors with + side facing the MTR2000 inside of the DB9F shell.
 * +2.5V DC bias measured on discriminator audio output.

 Notes on photo below: